 Movies are the perfect escape when you can’t get away – or when you’re looking for a little inspiration for your next adventure.
-These movies, which are guaranteed to inspire you to travel, range from popular memoirs and timeless classics to political films.
+These movies, which are guaranteed to stir up those feelings of wanderlust, range from popular memoirs and timeless classics to political films.

 The Beach.
 How can one go wrong with a movie starring Leo DiCaprio and a beautiful beach?
 This movie, perhaps one of DiCaprio’s most underrated performances, follows Richard as he searches through life for that little piece of untainted perfection, the place that just won’t be destroyed.
 It’s based on the popular novel, though it was significantly changed.
 I dare you to watch this one without wanting to jump on the next plane to Thailand.

 Wild.
 Starring Reese Witherspoon and based off the bestselling memoir by Cheryl Strayed, Wild is arguably one of the most popular – and best – travel movies recently released.
 After years of partying and other destructive behavior in the wake of her mother’s death, Cheryl decides to hike more than a thousand miles of the Pacific Crest Trail in an attempt to figure life out.
 It’s heartbreaking, heartwarming, and a bit hilarious at moments.
 It might also leave you ready to go hiking the Pacific Crest Trail, even if you, like Cheryl, have no previous hiking experience.

 The Motorcycle Diaries.
 Yet another movie based on a real-life story, The Motorcycle Diaries is the true story of a revolutionary in South America.
 The characters ride through the continent on the back of a beat up motorcycle, through rain forests and deserts, not flinching from showing true poverty.
 While the movie does delve into the political situation of the area, it can be enjoyed as an adventurous movie about two friends exploring a continent – and might just make you want to find a motorcycle to explore on as well.